TritonVM/triton-vm/specification/src/registers.md

 # Registers

-This section covers all columns in the Protocol Table.
+This section covers all columns in the [Processor Table](processor-table.md).
 Only a subset of these registers relate to the instruction set;
 the remaining registers exist only to enable an efficient arithmetization and are marked with an asterisk (\*).